KDE/documentation-develop-kde-org/README.md

 Displays the contents of a file and applies syntax highlighting to it.
 There are two optional parameters:

 **start**: Defines the first line that should be displayed.
-By default this is 1 which means starting from the first line.
+By default this is 1, which means starting from the first line.

 **lines**: Defines how many lines should be displayed.
-By default this is 0 which means displaying all lines from **start** to the end of the file.
+By default this is 0, which displays all lines from **start** to the end of the file.

 The path needs to be specified, starting from `content`.